youkaithegreat/ProjectFour/README.md

 1. Open index.html!
 2. Live link is at www.kevintyang.com/ProjectFour

+## Grunt dist
+1. A seperate version is in "dist", but this was added after project was complete

 ####Part 1: Optimize PageSpeed Insights score for index.html
 index.html score 94/100 mobile, 93/100 desktop.
 1. inlined render blocking CSS